playfulprogramming/playfulprogramming/content/fennifith/posts/bevy-ecs-code-reusability/index.md

 ));
 ```

-This is similar to the [Composition over Inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) pattern - your systems can easily be reused to apply to any entity in your game!
+This is similar to the [Composition over Inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) pattern, where behavior is defined by assembling an entity out of components, rather than having a single concrete implementation.
+This means that your systems can be reused to apply to any entity in your game!

 # So, you want to build a game?